omtrivedioo3/GoFood/README.md

-# GOFOOD - MERN Stack Food Delivery App
+# MyFood - MERN Stack Food Delivery App

 Welcome to GOFOOD, your one-stop solution for ordering and delivering your favorite meals.
 This MERN Stack application enables users to discover a variety of food options, place orders, receive invoices, and much more.